pitt-crc/kubernetes-tutorial/README.md

 minikube status
 ```

-Ingress is not enabled by default:
+Like most kubernetes installations, ingress is not enabled by default.
+You will need to enable the associated addon:

 ```bash
 minikube addons enable ingress